I am a third-generation chef from Tegucigalpa, Honduras.

 Honduras - 1970s: Paving the way for growth.

-My mother, Juliana Pineda Lupiac, a fearless visionary whose commonsensical approach to business is nothing short of genius, joined the pastry shop in the late 70’s.
+My mother, Juliana Pineda Lupiac, a fearless visionary whose commonsensical approach to business is nothing short of genius, joined the pastry shop in the late 70s.
 My mom brought structure to the business and paved the way for growth.
-She helped to open the second store, and then a third, and a fourth and a fifth.
+She helped to open the second store and then a third, a fourth, and a fifth.

 Honduras - 1970s – early 1980s: Building the foundation for new paths.

-As a kid I would “play” in the shop—decorating cakes, helping in the production of pastries, assisting customers at the front, taking inventory at the end of the night, working the cash register during summer vacation.
-Little did I know that while I “played,” my mom and grandmom were instilling a worth ethic in me that would stay with me forever; an ethic of uncompromising values.
+As a kid, I would “play” in the shop—decorating cakes, helping in the production of pastries, assisting customers at the front, taking an inventory at the end of the night, and working the cash register during summer vacation.
+Little did I know that while I “played,” my mom and grandmom were instilling in me a work ethic that would stay with me forever: an ethic of uncompromising values.

 Honduras - 1986: Working toward a dream.